Skip to main content

 Why we make this promise

-Clear writing is essential to ensuring that all Americans understand what is happening within the government and is able to participate.
+Clear writing is essential to ensuring that the American public understands what is happening within the government and is able to participate.

 Additionally, the Plain Writing Act of 2010 requires all federal agencies to write "clear government communication that the public can understand and use."